enoch3712/ExtractThinker/docs/core-concepts/document-loaders/tesseract.md

 - Consider image preprocessing for better accuracy
 - Set appropriate page segmentation mode based on document layout

-For more examples and advanced usage, check out the [examples directory](examples/) in the repository.
+For more examples and advanced usage, check out the [Local Stack](../../examples/local-processing) in the repository.